List of American Gladiators events: 1989–91

+For the second half of season one, the two pits were lengthened and the ropes were adjusted in the second pit to aid taller contenders.
+In addition, the corridors before the finish line were made much narrower, and only one of them was not impeded by a Gladiator.

 For season two, the Eliminator saw an overhaul with new obstacles and the finish line was moved from the front of the arena to the back.
 These were the changes made: